IamOmarDarwesh/portfolio/README.md

 <br>

-- Uncovered that **release timing alone drives ~2.5× more profit** for Holiday and Summer releases versus Fall/Winter, and that **runtime and season interact** — long films (150+ min) post the highest upside in peak windows but drop sharply off-peak.
+- Uncovered that **release timing alone drives ~2.5× more profit** for Holiday and Summer releases versus Fall/Winter, and that **runtime and season interact**: long films (150+ min) post the highest upside in peak windows but drop sharply off-peak.

-- Identified that **budget-genre alignment is critical**: Action, Sci-Fi, and Adventure require high budgets to succeed, while Horror and Romance perform best lean — with **Animation uniquely strong across every budget tier**.
+- Identified that **budget-genre alignment is critical**: Action, Sci-Fi, and Adventure require high budgets to succeed, while Horror and Romance perform best lean, with **Animation uniquely strong across every budget tier**.

 - Surfaced a **language strategy by budget tier**: English dominates films over $100M, while mid- and low-budget films profit consistently across Chinese, Japanese, Telugu, and French markets.